Mental Health Counseling - Rehabilitation Program

 Mental Health Counseling - Rehabilitation students are equipped with knowledge, skills, and experience to empower persons with disabilities through the counseling process.
 Students are further equipped with unique competencies to provide effective rehabilitation counseling services within a cultural context.

 The program admits new students into the program each Fall semester.
-The program currently has four full time faculty members as well as adjunct rehabilitation counseling faculty to teach the CORE Accredited Curriculum.
+The program currently has three full time faculty members as well as adjunct rehabilitation counseling faculty to teach the CORE Accredited Curriculum.

-The department currently has 2 Rehabilitation Services Administration grants to help support students in the program.
-One grant is in the area of Rehabilitation Psychology and Behavioral Medicine, while the second grant is in the area of Rehabilitation Counseling and Behavioral Addictions.
+The department currently has one Rehabilitation Services Administration grant to help support students in the program.
+The grant is in the area of Rehabilitation Counseling and Behavioral Addictions.